arnku/fake_news/README.md

 save_path = 'tokens/'
 ```

-The data set is not garanteed to be balanced between reliable and unreliable articles.
-This step makes sure that there are around as many relaiable as unreliable articles.
+The data set is not guaranteed to be balanced between reliable and unreliable articles.
+This step makes sure that there are around as many reliable as unreliable articles.
-This step is run after *splits_2_clean.py* as it will process faster on the smaller files, but can be run at any time before.
+This step is run after *splits_2_clean.py* as it will process faster on the smaller files but can be run at any time before.

 **50-50_splitter.py** Deletes reliable or unreliable articles until they are almost balanced.
 Input and output folders should be set to: